aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

       ]
   ```

-  - When using a certificate that has a certificate chain (usally this is the case when signed by a Certificate Authority with a CA Bundle)
+  - When using a certificate that has a certificate chain (usually this is the case when signed by a Certificate Authority with a CA Bundle)

   ```json
     "certificates": [